We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Eargo offers a 45-day money-back return policy, where customers can return their hearing aids within this timeframe for a full refund.

-Eargo accepts a range of insurance plans, including Federal Employee Health Benefit plans, although customers will need to check they have coverage under their specific plan or provider.
+Eargo accepts a range of insurance plans, including Federal Employee Health Benefits plans, although customers will need to check they have coverage under their specific plan or provider.

 Various financing options are available for people without insurance coverage, including 12- and 24-month finance plans.